skiply/hmfaysal.github.io/about.md

 My name is **Hossain Mohd.
 Faysal**, and this is my personal blog.
 This blog currently has {{ site.posts | size }} posts.

+<div id="myfirstchart" style="height: 250px;"></div>
+<figcaption>Number of Posts Breakdown</figcaption>

 I am an PhD candidate in *Electrical Engineering* at the [School of Engineering and Applied Science](http://www.seas.upenn.edu/) at **University of Pennsylvania**.
 I am licensed as a Professional Engineer (P.E) to practice in the states of Texas, Massachusetts and California.
 I double majored in EECS and Mathematics during my undergraduate life at [Massachusetts Institute of Technology](http://www.mit.edu/), and currently focusing on Electrical Engineering for my post-graduate studies.

-<div id="myfirstchart" style="height: 250px;"></div>

 I was born and brought up in Doha.
 Yes, its a desert peninsula, yes we have camels and falcons and all the other Middle Eastern traits/stereotypes you can think of.